HishamKhalil1990/code-102-reading-notes/README.md

 # Itroduction
 ### full name: Hisham Ibrahim Khalil
 ### education:
- - bachelor degree in civil engineering
+ 1. bachelor degree in civil engineering
- - master degree in civil engineerink
+ 2. master degree in civil engineerink
 ### experiance:
  - worked in constructions
  - worked in solar systems
 ### I'm taking a programing cource with ASAC
+### **_This web site is to explain and simplify HTML, CSS and JavaScript for all levels to give a full understad how to develope web sites and web apps_**
 _________________________________________________________________________

-### 102 assigenments
+## Code 102 - Intro to Software Development

 | assigenment | link |
 | ----------- | ---- |